brentthayer1/capstone1/README.md

 ![attribute_heat_map](/images/attribute_heat_map.png)

-I applied a Bonferroni correction against my alpha value of 0.05 initially, and concluded that each attribute and it's correlation with popularity was statistically significant.

 ## Conclusion

 My findings convinced me that there is a statistically significant correlation between popularity and a song's attributes.
 The correlation between loudness and popularity stands out the most.
-The attribute I am surprised by the most though is time. time aspect of a song.
+The attribute I am surprised by the most though is time aspect of a song.
 I know that people have a short attention span, and was assuming I would see more of a correlation between popularity increasing as a song's length was shorter.

+Another area that caught my attention was the variance between subsets for each attribute.
+As the popularity decreased, the the attribute varied more.
+A lot of attributes had similar means, but what this tells me is that drifting away from those averages brings popularity down.

 ## Further Exploration

 I hope to further investigate the relationships between loudness, danceability, energy and tempo.
 These four attributes seem like they all work together in some way.

 I would like to create an algorithm that does all of the work of separating the data set into smaller, fairly evenly distributed subsets.
 This algorithm would be the final piece needed to create more of a pipline to make it easier to run an analysis on any other attribute.

+I think it would be interested to pull information into here about genre as well.

 I also hope to pull in some data on locations of where common listeners are located.
 I think it would be interesting to see how different parts of the country prefer their music.